Transport in Shenzhen: Buses

 These are long-haul routes connecting the city and the suburbs/exurbs, travelling on motorways.
-The buses used for these routes, which are normally actually coaches for long-distance travel, are green.
+The buses used for these routes, which are normally actually coaches for long-distance travel, are usually green.
 Normally, no standing passengers are allowed on these routes.
 These routes are charged with a flat fare with a maximum of 10 RMB, according to the distance of the route.
-Renumbered routes in this category start with E, for example, E11 and E33.
+Routes in this category start with E, for example, E11 and E33.